skarlekar/faces/README.md

     $ source activate faces

+If you are working in Windows, use:

+    $ activate faces

 ### Install Git
 Git is a popular code revision control system.
 To install Git for your respective operating system follow the instructions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).